 Under the AB Program, RECs are sold at fixed prices, giving you you more consistent payments for your power over a longer period of time.
 The amount you earn for your SRECs will depend on a number of factors including block capacity, solar installation size, and utility.
 The Adjustable Block Program is now open, but hurry—blocks fill up fast.
 The earlier you apply, the more cash you’ll earn back when you go solar.

-On top of net metering and SRECs, solar system owners are also eligible for the Federal Investment Tax Credit, or ITC, if you buy your own solar system outright.* The tax credit amounts to 30% of the cost of purchasing your solar system, but only after deducting the value of your state rebates.
+In addition to net metering and SRECs, solar system owners are also eligible for the federal solar tax credit, if you buy your own solar system outright.*

 Our BrightBuy™ and BrightAdvantage™ plans give you the chance to buy your own solar system outright or through a hassle-free loan.
 We’ll create a customized agreement based on your individual needs.
 You’ll also get a free, custom solar design that meets the unique needs of your home and lifestyle.